 The flu is deadly serious — and expensive.

 There is more than one type of flu virus, and all types can mutate into new viral lineages, which requires costly monitoring so that adjustments can be made to the annual vaccination targets.
 The flu is also associated with massive indirect costs such as missed work, reduced productivity and hospital stays.

 Not only are people with chronic back pain more likely to use the healthcare system, according to the Georgetown University Health Policy Institute, but they’re much more likely to miss work.
 Back pain causes 83 lost workdays per year.
 One of the biggest causes for trips to the doctor in America, back pain afflicts 16 million adults.

 Hyperlipidemia: $15.47 Billion

 Hyperlipidemia, or excess fat in the blood — also known as high cholesterol — is a significant risk factor for heart disease.
-In all, 73.5 million American adults suffer from the condition, which usually can be treated with prescription medication.
-Those medications represent the vast majority — as much as 90 percent — of the expenses associated with the disease.
+In all, nearly 94 million American adults suffer from the condition, which usually can be treated with prescription medication.
+Those medications represent the vast majority — as much as 90% — of the expenses associated with the disease.